jasonumiker/kubernetes-training/README.md

 So, the power of Operators and their Custom Resources is we can manage everything - even the Jobs of a Prometheus to scrape metrics endpoints - in this same declarative YAML format in Kubernetes as we do for its built-in resources.

 ### Admission Controllers / OPA Gatekeeper
 There is a special kind of Kubernetes controller called an [Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).
-The job of these is to be almost a "firewall for the YAML" that you apply to the cluster - they can quite granularly reject any `kubectl apply` if the parameters in the YAML spec file don't meet the defined requirements of the organisation.
+The job of these is to be almost a "firewall for the YAML" that you apply to the cluster - they can quite granularly reject any `kubectl apply` if the parameters in the YAML spec file don't meet the defined requirements of the organization.

 The most popular Kubernetes Admission Controller is [Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/) - which is a sub-project of the [Open Policy Agent (OPA)](https://www.openpolicyagent.org/).
-This is a full graduated project of the [CNCF](https://www.cncf.io/) - the same organisation that governs Kubernetes.
+This is a full graduated project of the [CNCF](https://www.cncf.io/) - the same organization that governs Kubernetes.
 OPA has its own high-level declarative language called for expressing the policies of what is or isn't acceptable in a JSON/YAML document (which it calls constraints) - [rego](https://www.openpolicyagent.org/docs/latest/policy-language/).

 Gatekeeper integrates Open Policy Agent, which is not Kubernetes-specific, into Kubernetes as an admission controller.
 It also is an operator allowing you to declaratively define your constraints in custom resources in K8s YAML files as well.